mims-harvard/nimfa/docs/source/index.rst

 	* miscelllaneous, such as extracting speech features, transcription of polyphonic music passages, object characterization, spectral data analysis, multiway clustering, learning sound dictionaries, etc.

 An example script.
-The sample calls below demonstrate performing factorization using alternating least squares NMF with projected gradient method for subproblems [Lin2007]_ and Random Vcol [Albright2006]_ initialization algorithm.
+The sample calls below demonstrate performing factorization on medulloblastoma gene expression data.
+Alternating least squares NMF with projected gradient method for subproblems [Lin2007]_ and Random Vcol [Albright2006]_ initialization algorithm is used.
 Returned object is fitted factorization model through which user can access matrix factors, quality and performance measures.
-Further real-world examples and demonstrations of library capabilities are provided.

    	.. literalinclude:: /code/usage.py
    		:lines: 218-228

+Further real-world examples and demonstrations of library capabilities are provided in the Examples section and below, respectively.

 .. note:: `Short presentation`_ about nimfa - A Python Library for Nonnegative Matrix Factorization Techniques is available.